 Basically, this is achieved by increasing the density or specific gravity (S.G.) by dissolving certain salts in water.
-The S.G has to be optimised in order to allow parasite eggs to float and faecal debris to sink.
-It is generally recognised that the S.G. of faecal flotation solutions should be within the range 1.18 to 1.27 to detect most (but not all) ova.
+The S.G. has to be optimised in order to allow parasite eggs to float and faecal debris to sink.
+It is generally recognised that the S.G. of faecal flotation solutions should be within the range of 1.18 to 1.27 to detect most (but not all) ova.

 We offer ready-made faecal flotation solution of either Sodium Nitrate or Zinc Sulphate both of S.G of 1.200.
 These solutions are the most popular and recommended for general use.
 We offer both solutions to accommodate personal choice, although we find that our Sodium Nitrate Solution has less shrinkage effect on Giardia Cysts.
 However, we can make solutions of different S.G. values to personal order.
 These solutions are ideal for use with our ‘OvaTube’ and McMaster slides.

 OvaTube is the perfect in-clinic solution for fast, easy, and accurate testing on small animals such as cats and dogs.
 The StatSpin OvaTube is a unique device allowing you to perform faecal parasite testing using the more accurate ‘gold standard ‘centrifugal’ flotation method.
-With built-in sampling tool the StatSpin OvaTube offers a fast clean, easy and above all, a superior method of detecting ova all in one unit.
+With a built-in sampling tool, the StatSpin OvaTube offers a fast clean, easy and above all, superior method of detecting ova all in one unit.

-- To provide an estimate of the adult worm burden in an individual or small group of animals.
+To provide an estimate of the adult worm burden in an individual or small group of animals.

-- To detect animals shedding relatively large numbers of worm eggs in their faeces and thereby posing a threat to other animals grazing the same pasture.
+To detect animals shedding relatively large numbers of worm eggs in their faeces and thereby posing a threat to other animals grazing the same pasture.

-- When performed as part of a Faecal Egg Reduction Test (F.E.C.R.T) to detect the efficacy of, or resistance to, the anthelmintic in use.
+When performed as part of a Faecal Egg Reduction Test (F.E.C.R.T) to detect the efficacy of or resistance to, the anthelmintic in use.